Emma’s vegan courgette porridge recipe

 emma’s-vegan-courgette-porridge-recipe-thumbanail

 Okay so if you are vegan, non-vegan, partially vegan or if you just want a tasty porridge recipe then this porridge recipe is for you.
-With this recipe I hope I can transform the minds of anyone who says, “vegan food is boring”.
+With this courgette porridge recipe I hope I can change the mind of anyone who thinks that vegan food is boring.

 Now have you ever added a vegetable to your porridge?
 If you have, hopefully you found the controversial experience amazing.
 If not, do not worry.
 This may be your chance to delve into the non-basic porridge world.
-I have added one third – a half a courgette into these oats.
-I befriended the grater.
-Courgettes hold a lot of moisture, so they make your porridge expand a little in volume.
-Because they are grated, they cook super-fast, so you do not have to worry about raw courgette oats (I would not recommend that to anyone!)
+I have added one third to a half a courgette to these oats.

 Ingredients